Why we exist

 Since the group established there has been a significant step change in the prominence of climate and nature issues in the Lords, with Peers working together to secure climate provisions in legislation and make the case for urgent and ambitious policies that will also set a high standard internationally.

-Why a parliamentary grouping?
+Why a parliamentary grouping and why the Lords?

-By creating an independent function, Peers for the Planet aims to help Peers who are not necessarily veteran environmentalists and to build cross-party momentum that can inform the political agenda and win ambitious but practical changes in policies and laws, regardless of which party is in Government at any given time.
+By creating an independent function, and by drawing on the expertise of Peers from all parties and none, Peers for the Planet helps Peers who are not necessarily veteran environmentalists and builds cross-party momentum that can inform the political agenda and win ambitious but practical changes in policies and laws, regardless of which party is in Government at any given time.

 We are a registered non-profit

 A registered non-profit entity has been created in order to provide staffing, secretariat and organisational support to the Lords grouping, as well as facilitating access to the latest research and insight from a broad range of experts and other stakeholders.

 Who funds us?

 Our work is made possible through the generous support of our funders, who share our objectives of tackling climate change and nature loss.
 Funders have no involvement in the day to day work of the group.

 Thank you also to the brilliant creative team at Given London for their design expertise .